jadecobra/python_tdd_exercises/source/functions.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Wait a minute!
 Something is not quite right here.
 The definition for a ``passthrough`` function was that it returned the same thing it was given, our test passes when ``False`` is given as input, will it still pass when another value is given or will it always return ``False``?
-There is a way to find out, let us test it
+There is a way to find out, What if we test it

 *